Vishesh29/streamlit-realtime-app/README.md

   - For text translation, the translated text will be displayed below the input area.
   - For file translation, the translated text will be displayed, and a download button will be provided to download the translated content.

-### Example
-- Text Translation
-  - Select "Translate Text".
-  - Choose "English" as the source language and "Japanese" as the target language.
-  - Enter the text "Hello, how are you?" and click "Translate".
-  - The translated text "こんにちは、お元気ですか？" will be displayed.

-- File Translation
-  - Select "Translate File".
   - Choose "Auto-detect" as the source language and "Spanish" as the target language.
   - Upload a text file containing the text "Good morning, have a nice day!".
   - Click "Translate".